Self-isolation and self-quarantine advice for COVID-19 (coronavirus)

-You can download this page as a fact sheet: Home-Isolation Advice (PDF 195KB)
+Download this page as a fact sheet: Self-Isolation and Self-Quarantine Advice (PDF 250KB)

 How is this being monitored and enforced?